vespa-engine/sample-apps/incremental-search/README.md

 ### search-suggestions

-[search-suggestions](search-suggestions) is a sample application which uses indexed prefix search to match and rank documents from a query log, and gives query suggestions based on previously written queries while the user is typing.
+[search-suggestions](search-suggestions) is a sample application which uses indexed prefix search to match and rank documents from a query log / terms extracted from document corpus. and gives query suggestions (autocomplete) based on previously written queries while the user is typing.

 ![query suggestions](img/search-suggestions.png)